|Best Apple Watch case||Rhino Shield Bumper||Check Price||

 Things to consider before buying

-Some cases have built-in screen protection, which can be handy and easy to install, but you’ll have to switch out the whole case once the screen protector starts to get beat up and grimy.
+Some of the best apple watch cases have built-in screen protection, which can be handy and easy to install, but you’ll have to switch out the whole case once the screen protector starts to get beat up and grimy.
 Some cases leave the face open and rely on a raised edge around the face to protect the glass surface.
 This setup is good if you just want basic protection or you want to apply your own stand-alone adhesive screen protector later on.

 Apple Watch cases run the gamut from soft silicone to rigid plastic.
 The softer cases are typically easy to install by simply stretching them over the body of the Watch.
 Hard cases typically require some assembly.
 Soft cases often don’t provide quite as much protection against a hard impact and they will eventually tear.
 Hard cases will eventually crack once you whack them hard enough.
 It really depends on what you find comfortable and what fits the best.